Movatterモバイル変換

 Dates and length of reign

-The length of his reign is not clear.
+Dating the beginning of the reign of Thutmose IV is difficult to do with certainty because he is several generations removed from the astronomical dates which are usually used to calculate Egyptian chronologies, and the debate over the proper interpretation of these observances has not been settled.
+Thutmose's grandfatherThutmose III almost certainly acceded the throne in either 1504 or 1479, based upon two lunar observances during his reign,[15] and ruled for nearly 54 years.[16]
+His successorAmenhotep II, Thutmose IV's father, took the throne and ruled for at least 26 years[17] but has been assigned up to 35 years in some chronological reconstructions.[18]
+The currently preferred reconstruction, after analyzing all this evidence, usually comes to an accession date around 1401 BC[19] or 1400 BC[20] for the beginning of Thutmose IV's reign.The length of his reign is not clear.
 He is usually given about nine or ten years of reign.
-Manetho credits him a reign of 9 years and 8 months.[15]
-However, Manetho's other figures for the 18th Dynasty are frequently assigned to the wrong kings or simply incorrect, so monumental evidence is also used to determine his reign length.[16]
-Of all of Thutmose IV's dated monuments, three date to his first regnal year, one to his fourth, possibly one to his fifth, one to his sixth, two to his seventh, and one to his eighth.[17]
-Two other dated objects, one dated to a Year 19 and another year 20, have been suggested as possibly belonging to him, but neither have been accepted as dating to his reign.[17]
+Manetho credits him with a reign of 9 years and 8 months.[21]
+However, Manetho's other figures for the 18th Dynasty are frequently assigned to the wrong kings or simply incorrect, so monumental evidence is also used to determine his reign length.[22]
+Of all of Thutmose IV's dated monuments, three date to his first regnal year, one to his fourth, possibly one to his fifth, one to his sixth, two to his seventh, and one to his eighth.[23]
+Two other dated objects, one dated to a Year 19 and another year 20, have been suggested as possibly belonging to him, but neither have been accepted as dating to his reign.[23]
 The readings of the king's name in these dates are today accepted as referring to the prenomen ofThutmose III—Menkheperre—and not Menkhepe[ru]re Thutmose IV himself.
-Due to the absence of higher dates for Thutmose IV after his Year 8 Konosso stela,[18] Manetho's figures here are usually accepted.[15]
-There were once chronological reconstructions which gave him a reign as long as 34–35 years.[15][19]
+Due to the absence of higher dates for Thutmose IV after his Year 8 Konosso stela,[24] Manetho's figures here are usually accepted.[21]
+There were once chronological reconstructions which gave him a reign as long as 34–35 years.[25][21]
 Today, however, most scholars ascribe him a 10-year reign from 1401 to 1392 BC, within a small margin of error.

 Monuments

-Thutmose IV's Karnak chapel
+The entrance of Thutmose IV's Karnak chapel.

-Thutmose IV's peristyle hall at Karnak
+Thutmose IV's peristyle hall at Karnak.

 Like most of the Thutmoside kings, he built on a grand scale.
 Thutmose IV completed the easternobelisk at the Temple ofKarnak started byThutmose III, which, at 32 m (105 ft), was the tallest obelisk ever erected in Egypt.[9]
 Thutmose IV called it thetekhen waty or 'unique obelisk.'
 It was transported to the grounds of the Circus Maximus in Rome by EmperorConstantius II in 357 AD and, later, "re-erected byPope Sixtus V in 1588 at the Piazza San Giovanni" where it is today known as theLateran Obelisk.[26]